 "Okay guys," I said over the interphone system, "pre-stall checks are complete, I am hand flying the airplane at twenty-five thousand feet, the airplane weighs six-hundred, twenty-four thousand pounds, the air is calm, and the configuration is clean.
 I just need a target stall speed."

 "Looks like about one-thirty."
 I could see copilot Dave Winters chasing through the airplane performance charts with the end of his index finger; not the kind of precision I was looking for.

 "I don't want about, I want an exact number."

-"But, Eddie."
+"But, James."
 I stared at him and he stopped midsentence.

 Stalling a Cessna 150 is something all private pilots learn to do so that they may forever avoid doing just that on larger aircraft.
 The only reason we were doing it on our considerably larger airplane was to validate its low speed flying characteristics.
 I had done it many times and the process was methodical.
 Because it was methodical, it was safe.
 I would decelerate the airplane at precisely two knots per second while keeping the wings level.
 The moment I felt a tremor in the controls, I knew the airflow over the wings was starting to separate.
 That would be the "stall onset" and Boeing provided data to predict exactly when that would happen.
 If it didn't happen or I somehow missed it, we would risk missing the stall onset and flying into the stall.
 As long as I kept the airplane in coordinated flight - no adverse yaw - the airplane would continue to fly.
 But since we had an airplane with controllability issues to begin with, we couldn't guarantee an adverse yaw free condition.
 Every pilot knows a stall plus adverse yaw equals a spin.
 Every 747 pilot knows a spin on an airplane this size cannot be survived.
 We obviously couldn't risk that.
 We had to know at what point to abort the maneuver.